Sheffield Vegan Food A-Z

 Another one that could not be left out when discussing the best vegan food in Sheffield!
 South Street Kitchen is ideal if you need to catch a train soon.
 You can pop in for a quick take-away (definitely check out the pastries on display) or sit in for a breakfast, brunch or lunch.
 The food here is not only tasty, it’s also completely meat-free.
 For practically every vegetarian dish except things with halloumi, a vegan option is also possible.
 And if you’re not too hungry, you can ask for a smaller portion to reduce food waste.
 If you ask for one piece of toast instead of two, they’ll decrease the price of the dish by 10%.
 South Street uses produce grown opposite the café and donates to charities.
 So, it’s about more than just food!

-T – Tamper Coffee
+T – The Tramshed

 U – Urban Pitta